 a) they are separated from general communication channels of the competent authority, including those through which the competent authority communicates internally and with third parties in its ordinary course of business;

-b) they are designed, set up and operated in a manner that ensures the completeness, integrity and confidentiality of the information, including the identity of the reporting person and the concerned person individual where relevant, and prevents access to non-authorised staff members of the competent authority;
+b) they are designed, set up and operated in a manner that ensures the completeness, integrity and confidentiality of the information, including the identity of the reporting person and of the concerned person individual where relevant, and prevents access to non-authorised staff members of the competent authority;

 c) they enable the storage of durable information in accordance with Article 11 to allow for further investigations.

-ca) they guarantee free and independent advice and legal support for persons reporting on breaches, as well as for facilitators and intermediaries.

 2. The dedicated reporting channels shall allow for reporting in at least all of the following ways:

 a) written report in electronic or paper format;